AlmogBaku/AlmogBaku/index.md

 3. **[8 Practical Tips for Better LLM Apps][le-tips]**

    Essential tips for effective prompt engineering in LLM applications, based on direct implementation experience.

 4. **[Effective AI Infrastructure Explained][ft-platform]**

    Exploring modern AI infrastructure and its impact on the ML lifecycle, informed by hands-on project work and cloud native expertise.

 5. **Talks**

    From time to time, I give talks on various meetups, podcasts and conferences.
 You can find some of them on my [LinkedIn][linkedin] profile.
 Make sure to follow me to get updates on upcoming talks.

+## Open Source Contributions

+I've been an active contributor to open source projects for over 15 years, regularly participating in various projects.
+My contributions range from creating new tools to maintaining major projects, or just sending PRs for bugs 🙃

+Here's a revised version of the open source contribution section for your README, starting with a brief overview of your activity and then listing your most interesting contributions:

+### Notable contributions:

+- **Creator of [Raptor.ml](https://github.com/raptor-ml/raptor)**: An AI infrastructure project that helps to build and deploy AI to production - the gap between data science and engineering.

+- **Author of [openai-streaming](https://github.com/AlmogBaku/openai-streaming)**: A Python library simplifying interactions with LLM Streaming API, including for tool using purposes.

+- **[Kubernetes](https://kubernetes.io/) Maintainer**: Active contributor since 2016, focusing on cloud-native big data solutions and Kubernetes Native architectures.

+- **Various Contributions**: Ongoing involvement in multiple open source projects, consistently pushing for advancements in technology and knowledge sharing.

 ---

 Connect with me on [LinkedIn][linkedin], [GitHub][github], or via